LSU-UE5/UE5-Materials/refract-ii/README.md

 ##### `Step 1.`\|`UE5MAT`|:small_blue_diamond:

+Press <kbd>Play</kbd> and look at how the refraction increases around the edges.

 Add a **Text** actor and change the color and size and set it to **Text** `MI_BasicGlass`.
 Place it and rotate it on top of the material ball.

 ![place text on toop of material ball](images/miBasicTextTitle.png)